Woodland Burials in the UK

-- Natural green funerals and burials in woodland burial sites as an economic, ecological and sustainable alternative to the traditional cemetery burial or cremation -
+- Natural green burials in woodland burial sites as an economic, ecological and sustainable alternative to the traditional cemetery burial or cremation -

 What is woodland burial?